 Anesthesia may be used to numb your tear ducts.
 However, in some cases, you may not need to have your eyes numbed.
 As the punctal plug is inserted into your eyelid, you may feel some pressure.

 After the plugs are inserted, you should be able to resume your normal activities at once.

 How to remove the plugs and when will depend on which plugs are inserted.

 To remove silicon plugs from the tear ducts, your eye doctor will use forceps to gently pull the plugs out.
 Another option for removing these plugs is to use a saltwater solution to flush them out.
 The plugs are forced out of the tear ducts and into the nose or throat during this procedure.

 Surgery is usually required to remove plugs that are deeper in the tear duct (in the canaliculus).

 For most people, punctal plugs don’t cause any problems.
 However, if you have any eye pain, itchiness, or fear you have an infection, contact your eye doctor right away.
 The eye doctor will examine your eyes and remove the plugs if necessary.

 Are Punctal Plugs for You?

 Consult your eye doctor if artificial tears or other eye drops have failed to relieve your dry eye symptoms.
 If blocked tear glands are the culprit, your doctor might advise you to try punctal plugs.
-For more information regarding punctal plugs contact River Oaks Family Optometry today!Our practice serves patients from San Jose, Santa Clara, Fruitdale, and East San Jose, California and surrounding communities.
+For more information regarding punctal plugs contact River Oaks Family Optometry today!Our practice serves patients from North San Jose, Milpitas, Santa Clara, and Sunnyvale, California and surrounding communities.